 I had the opportunity to present at the eleventh Iowa Code Camp on June 8, 2013.
 The title of my presentation was “Easy Acceptance Testing.”
-The purpose of the presentation was to discuss an acceptance testing framework that Source Allies, Inc. developed for a client while working on a large scale web application.
+The purpose of the presentation was to discuss an acceptance testing framework that Source Allies, Inc. developed for a partner while working on a large scale web application.

 I started the presentation with a discussion on the various types of software testing.
 Then I focused the discussion on acceptance testing.
 I discussed some of the disadvantages and advantages of acceptance testing that I have observed.
 I discussed some of the various tools available for acceptance testing like Cucumber, Fitnesse, and Selenium.
-Finally, I demonstrated a generic version of the acceptance testing framework we developed for our client.
+Finally, I demonstrated a generic version of the acceptance testing framework we developed for our partner.
 The demonstration was executed against a randomly selected website to show how easy it is to create acceptance tests for a web application using this framework.